Haroon-Loonat/java-fundamentals/01-elementary/README.md

 ***
     MethodsAndArrays.java:
-        Demonstrates use of an array, using methods to display, sort, reverse array
+        Demonstrates use of an array, using methods to display, sort, reverse array.

+***
+    Exceptions.java:
+        Demonstrates some of the different ways to handle exceptions, such as try-catch, passing to caller, and performing an operation before passing to caller.